BeyondInfinities/BeyondInfinities.github.io/reading_list.md

 ## 2020

-Was really a short yeat didn't read that many books.
+Was really a short year didn't read that many books.

 - Sapiens: A brief history of Humankind
 - What everybody is saying?